Advertising and Marketing

 - The creative team turns a client’s strategy into a concept that can be made into a finished ad.
 People in these roles must have strong communication skills, lots of fresh ideas and ability to take criticism.
 A typical career path is junior copywriter to senior copyrighter or junior art director to senior art director to creative director.

-Marketer’s roles depend on the sector.
-For example, the consumer packaged goods sector works with products seen on store shelves.
-A typical career path is market research analyst, to brand manager, to VP of marketing.
+A marketer might plan, direct, or coordinate marketing policies and programs, such as determining the demand for products and services offered by a firm and its competitors, and identify potential customers.
+A marketers role depend on the sector.
+For example, the consumer packaged goods sector works to promote products seen on store shelves.
+A typical career path is brand coordinator, to brand manager, to VP of marketing.
 In the law and financial services sector, a typical career path is marketing assistant, to marketing manager, to chief marketing officer.
 Nonprofits generally hire marketers with fund development experience, and high tech companies look for candidates who can explain technical terms.
 Marketing firms look for candidates with strong quantitative skills, fluency with social media, creativity, good interpersonal and communication skills, ability to multitask and strong research skills.
 Market and survey researcher positions are good options for students with masters and PhD degrees.

-The large majority of hiring for marketing and advertising positions occurs in the Spring, and oftentimes, full-time openings occur on an “as needed” basis.
-In other words, they are only filled when a position opens up, rather than filled months in advance like other industries.
-Like with all industries, however, top firms receive a huge number of applications so the earlier you submit your application, the better off you will be.
-Many top advertising and marketing firms begin accepting internship applications as early as February.
-It is essential to continue to grow and maintain your network in these fields, as many jobs will be filled through referrals or may not be advertised at all.
+The large majority of full time hiring for marketing and advertising positions occurs on an "as needed" basis.
+In other words, organizations have positions they need filled immediately - due to a promotion, an individual leaving the organization, increased budget, or from bringing on a new client.
+Organizations want job applicants to be able to work immediately (with 2 weeks notice for a current job), so applying 6-8 weeks prior to your availability is recommended.
+However, many top advertising and marketing firms (like DigitasLBi for instance) begin accepting summer internship applications as early as November/December.
+It is essential to grow and maintain your network in these fields, as many jobs will be filled through referrals and may not be advertised at all, or advertised when the hiring manager already has another candidate in mind.

 - LionSHARE: Large advertising/marketing firms that have recruited Columbia candidates through LionSHARE include Ogilvy, Digitas, Publicis and Universal McCann.
-Smaller firms include Allied Integrated Marketing, Collective Media, and Endai Worldwide.
-Organizations that have recruited Columbia candidates to work on their in-house marketing/advertising teams include Penguin Publishing, L’Oreal, Fisher-Price and Samsung Electronics.
+Smaller firms include Allied Integrated Marketing, Collective Media and Endai Worldwide.
+Organizations that have recruited candidates to work in their in-house teams include Penguin Publishing, L'Oreal, Fischer-Price and Samsung Electronics.

-- CCE Sponsored Internships: CCE hosts several spring and summer internships in a variety of fields.
-Check out programs like Columbia Arts Experience, Columbia Communities in Action, Virtual Internship Program, Columbia College Alumni-Sponsored Student Internship Program, and the Columbia Experience Overseas for advertising, marketing and PR internships with organizations like Carnegie Hall, The Lesbian, Gay, Bisexual and Transgender Community Center, the Harlem Film Center and the Jordan Tourism Board.
+- CCE Sponsored Internships: CCE hosts several spring and summer internships.
+Within these programs, students have held advertising and marketing internships with organizations like Carnegie Hall, The Lesbian, Gay, Bisexual and Transgender Community Center, the Harlem Film Center and the Jordan Tourism Board.

 - Leadership Development Programs: CCE continues to build a list of organizations that offer Leadership Development programs, who train new hires through rotational programs (i.e. rotating through different parts of a company) or specific, structured training programs.
 Companies that offer Marketing Leadership Development programs include 3M, DuPont and the National Football League.

-- Media Networking Night: CCE’s annual Media Networking Night (held in March) is an opportunity to connect with more than 100 alumni and professionals in several media fields, including advertising and marketing.
+- Media Networking Night: CCE's annual Media Networking Night (in March) is an opportunity to connect with more than 100 alumni and professionals in several media fields, including advertising and marketing.
 Check our calendar for current information.

 - Vault and WetFeet Guides: CCE subscribes to career-focused web services such as Vault and WetFeet, which offer profiles of industries, companies, and careers- such as the WetFeet guides to Careers in Marketing and Careers in Advertising and PR, and the Vault Guide to Advertising and PR.